 Freight and urban goods management is identified as an area of key planning consideration for Metropolitan Planning Organizations (MPOs) by federal transportation legislation (MAP-21).

-The Capital Area MPO is partnering with the Durham-Chapel Hill-Carrboro MPO and NCDOT to develop a Regional Freight Plan for the Triangle region.
+The Capital Area MPO partnered with the Durham-Chapel Hill-Carrboro MPO and NCDOT to develop a Regional Freight Plan for the Triangle region.
 This partnership recognizes the importance and need for these agencies to jointly address freight issues in the region.

 The purpose of the plan is threefold: